 He was physically expressing very appropriate outrage.

-He was expressing outrage at the misuse of religion in the service of greed,
+But he sure was expressing outrage at the misuse of religion by the money-changers, in the service of greed,

-and at the abuse of the common people for the same purpose.
+and at the abuse of the common people for that purpose.

 I have no doubt that God is outraged today with some American Christians for similar reasons.

 Please.
-If you agree with what I have written above, do not use or allow others to use this event in Jesus’ life as an argument in defense of the use of violence.
-Violence in our world – as in Jesus’ day – has a very different flavor than this expression of anger at hypocrisy and greed.
+If you agree with what I have written above, do not use or allow others to use uncontested this event in Jesus’ life as an argument in defense of violence.
+Violence in our world – as in Jesus’ day – has a very different flavor than this expression of anger at religiously justified hypocrisy and greed.